-Where: Roman fort at Old Penrith, at NY493384, beside the river Petterill and the Roman road (now the A6) through Cumbria towards Carlisle.
+Where: Roman fort at Old Penrith, at NY493384, beside the river Petterill.
+A posting station on the Roman road (Margary's 7e, now the A6) through Cumbria towards Carlisle.